da-imran/jiran-tetangga-web/README.md

 ## 📦 Docker Support
 1. Docker support has been built into the project
 2. Contains `Dockerfile` and `docker-compose.yaml` for the Docker configurations
-3. Can easily run command in CLI to start up the project
+3. Can easily run command `docker compose up --build -d` in CLI to start up the project
 4.  **Requirement:** Docker

 ## 📌 Roadmap